charnekin/api/README.md

   STARTING WITH API
 ****************************************************************************************

-1. Download the code and put in you /www cordova proyect.
+1. Download the code and put in you main /www cordova proyect.
-2. Compile
+2. Build

 Easy? (^_^)